From Quantum Relative Entropy to the Semiclassical Einstein Equations

 Crucially, coherent state excitations reduce entanglement compared to the maximally entangled vacuum state.
 Our relative entropy calculation thus quantifies this entanglement deficit precisely, measuring how matter configurations differ in an informational sense from empty space.
 At the same time, the relative entropy depends directly on the energy content of the coherent state as seen with respect to the Killing flow on the horizon, thereby linking the difference in information induced by the coherent excitation to the excess of energy with respect to the vacuum state.
 Following the route of Ref. \cite{Jacobson:1995eos}, i.e., employing the proportionality relation $S^{\mathrm{rel}}=\tfrac{\delta A}{4}$, and requiring statistical consistency across all local Rindler horizons, necessarily leads us to the semiclassical Einstein equations.
-Altogether, our result reveals that the Einstein equations, and thus spacetime curvature, emerge from quantum information principles governing the distinguishability of vacuum and excited states on local horizons.
+More generally, we expect this derivation to also extend to possibly noncoherent states; however, in the present letter, we restrict ourselves to coherent states due to the lack of explicit results for more general cases.
+Altogether, our findings indicate that the semiclassical Einstein equations, and thus local spacetime curvature, can be interpreted as arising from quantum information, namely the distinguishability between vacuum and excited states on local horizons.

-As a final consistency check, we may consider $\phi=0$, in which case no genuine excitation is present.
+To verify consistency, we may consider $\phi=0$, in which case no genuine excitation is present.
 Consequently, the relative entropy vanishes, so that $\omega_0$ and $\omega_\phi$ coincide, and the area variation vanishes, as well.
 Therefore, the corresponding null congruence remains unfocused, consistent with an exactly flat local spacetime geometry.

+As a final remark, we emphasize that our analysis, much like Jacobson’s original argument \cite{Jacobson:1995eos}, should be understood as a leading order approximation whose validity relies on the accuracy of the local Minkowski approximation \eqref{LocalApproximation}.
+A fully rigorous treatment would require control of higher order corrections, e.g., by employing Riemannian normal coordinates.
+Although it is expected to be technically demanding, especially regarding the modular data, clarifying these corrections remains an important and promising direction for future research. \\

+Looking further ahead, it is worth noting that recent advances express the quantum null energy condition in terms of the relative entropy using modular theory and half-sided modular inclusions, see \cite{HL:2025qnec,MTW:2022npa}.
+Given that our approach ties the relative entropy to the energy flux across local geometric horizons, it would be of interest to investigate how this relation aligns with those results.\\